Honda EU2200i

 Rated 1000 running watts and 1250 starting watts, the smallest here, earning the 5.
 A tiny 31 lb inverter that is cheap and quiet, but only for small loads.
 It scores 76 out of 100.

-It weighs almost nothing and stays quiet, but I ran out of watts the moment I tried to add a coffee maker.
+It weighs almost nothing and stays quiet, but we ran out of watts the moment we tried to add a coffee maker.

 Read our full WEN 56125i Super Quiet 1250-Watt Inverter review →